FerretDB/FerretDB/website/docs/reference/supported_commands.md

 ## Update Operators

-The following modifiers are available in update operations, for example, in `db.collection.updateMany()` and `db.collection.findAndModify()`.
+The following modifiers are available in the `update` and `findAndModify` commands.

 | Command           | Operator                | Status | Comments                                                  |
 |-------------------|-------------------------|--------|-----------------------------------------------------------|